 View Availability Dates

-The first dates you may see are called availability dates.
-Sometimes your instructor only wants you to submit a discussion during a specified date range, so the available dates are the range of time that the discussion is accessible to you.
-Availability dates only appear on the Discussions Index page for ungraded discussions.
-However, availability dates appear on the Assignments page for all discussions with assigned availability dates.
+The first dates you may see are the availability dates.
+Your instructor may use availability dates to restrict discussion replies to a specified date range.
+The availability dates are the range of time that the discussion is accessible to you.
+Availability dates also appear on the Assignments page for all discussions with assigned availability dates.

 - If the discussion says Not Available Until [date], the discussion is locked until the specified date .